bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

 of those characters in future._

 ## Linked Lists
-- [x] Linked Lists: Detect a cycle
+- [x] Linked Lists: Detect a cycle (Easy)
 > Given a linked list detect if it contains a cycle.

  _Use Floyd's cycle detection algorithm - create two pointers, one (slow) jumping from list to the next node, the second one (quick) jumping to every 2nd node.
  If they eventually meet, there is a loop._

-- [x] Inserting a Node Into a Sorted Doubly Linked List
+- [x] Inserting a Node Into a Sorted Doubly Linked List (Easy)
-> Given a reference to the head of a doubly-linked list and an integer, `data`, create a new DoublyLinkedListNode object
-having data value `data` and insert it into a sorted linked list while maintaining the sort.

-- [x] Reverse a doubly linked list
+- [x] Reverse a doubly linked list (Easy)
-> You’re given the pointer to the head node of a doubly linked list.
-Reverse the order of the nodes in the list.

-- [x] Insert a node at a specific position in a linked list
+- [x] Insert a node at a specific position in a linked list (Easy)
-- [x] Find Merge Point of Two Lists
+- [x] Find Merge Point of Two Lists (Easy)

+_We know that the two lists are equal beyond a certain point.
+We can scan ahead to the point in the longer list where the length of the remainder matches the length of the shorter list.
+Now start comparing nodes in each list.
+Increment both pointers until the two pointers are equal._

 ## Miscellaneous
  - [x] Bit Manipulation: Lonely Integer